Walter Gropius |

 Lincoln, USA

 When talking about modern architecture, the Bauhaus School and Walter Gropius cannot be omitted.
 We already saw him in the Weissenhof, a revolutionary neighborhood in Sttutgart.
-Nevertheless, the houses he projected there did not survive the II World War.
+Nevertheless, the houses he projected there did not survive World War II.

 Even if his most famous works are in Germany, it wasn’t until I arrived to the USA that I could visit one of his buildings, the Gropius House.